What is UEM - unified endpoint management?

 As mentioned above, UEM evolved from the collision of changing technologies for managing and securing organizations BYOD policies, increasingly hybrid workforces, and expanding work-from-home programs.
 But organizations adopt UEM to support other strategic management and security initiatives, including:

-Simplified regulatory compliance.
-Hybrid workforces can add to the complexity of demonstrating and enforcing compliance with industry and data privacy regulations.
-UEM solutions can help cut through that complexity.
 For example, UEM enables an organization to set a single policy that ensures every device complies with the encryption requirements specified by GDPR (General Data Protection Regulation), HIPAA (Health Insurance Portability and Accountability Act) and other data privacy regulations.
 UEM data isolation and application control capabilities help administrators ensure that only authorized applications or mobile apps can access highly regulated data.

-Zero trust security.
-In a zero trust security approach, all endpoints are considered hostile by default.
-All entities—users, devices, accounts—are granted the least privileged access required to support their jobs or functions, and all entities must be continuously monitored and regularly re-authorized as access continues.
-UEM can support zero trust implementation in several ways—from simplifying the provisioning of all devices for least privileged access, to providing real-time visibility into every device connected to the network.
+Zero trust security: In a zero trust security approach, all endpoints are considered hostile by default.
+All entities—users, devices, accounts—are granted the least privileged access required to support their jobs or functions, and all entities must be continuously monitored and regularly reauthorized as access continues.
+UEM can support zero trust implementation in several ways, from simplifying the provisioning of all devices for least privileged access, to providing real-time visibility into every device connected to the network.

 Supported devices